biicode/docs/installing-biicode.rst

 Create a workspace
 ------------------

-The final step is creating your own biicode workspace.
+The final step is creating your own **biicode workspace**.
 This is the place where all your hives will be located.
-In general, this steps needs to be done only once after the initial setup.
+In general, this step needs to be done only once after the initial setup.

-**NOTE:** Please avoid creating biicode workspaces in paths with spaces and colons ':'
+**NOTE:** Please **avoid creating biicode workspaces in paths with spaces or colons ':'**.

 .. code-block:: bash

 	$ mkdir biicode_workspace
 	$ cd ~/biicode_workspace
 	$ bii init
 	$ Username: your_user_name
 	$ Password for your_user_name: your_password

+And that's all!
+You have successfully installed the biicode client program and the development tools for your platform, and you have created the biicode workspace that will containt all your code!